FAQs

 What type of fragrances do you use?

-The fragrance oils that I use are phthalate free and safe to use in cosmetics products.
-This is important to me because, although Sew Fine Thread Gloss is not a skin/body product, it does come into contact with the skin of your fingers, and even the slightest amount of absorption of any kind needs to be considered.
-I aim for a light ratio of fragrance oil, so that the scent is not overpowering.
-I also produce a "natural" thread gloss which is essentially, unscented with fragrance oils, and is only the natural scent of the beeswax.
+The fragrance oils that we use are phthalate-free and safe to use in cosmetics products.
+This is important to us because, although Sew Fine Thread Gloss is not a skin/body product, it does come into contact with the skin of your fingers, and even the slightest amount of absorption of any kind needs to be considered.
+We aim for a light ratio of fragrance oil, so that the scent is not overpowering.
+We also produce a “natural” thread gloss which is unscented by fragrance oils, and has only the natural scent of the beeswax.

-Also to note, I do NOT use essential oils.
+Also to note, we do not use essential oils.
 Why?
 Essential oils are natural oils extracted from the plant it is derived from.
 Being a biological product makes it prone to aging and decomposition, regardless of any chemicals used to prolong its life.
-Aka - they have a shelf life.
+AKA — they have a shelf life.
 As they age their fragrance can change (they go rancid) and the oil itself darkens.
-For a product that may leave traces on your treasured quilts, I would hate for these oils to weaken the threads and potentially weaken and stain the fabrics.
-I am a quilter too, and I would never use an essential oil in my product for those reasons.
+For a product that may leave traces on your treasured quilts, we would hate for these oils to weaken the threads and potentially weaken and stain the fabrics.
+We are a quilters too, and we would never use an essential oil in our products for those reasons.
 Please read my blog post which goes more into detail about this topic.

 Do you wholesale?

-Why yes I do, thanks for asking!
-I currently wholesale to independent fabric/quilt shops across Canada, the United States, the UK and Australia.
-If you're interested in receiving wholesale information please send me an email at jenn(at)sewfine(dot)ca – I'd love to chat!
+Why yes we do, thanks for asking!
+We currently wholesale to independent fabric/quilt shops across Canada, the United States, the UK and Australia.

 Custom scents...

-I'm currently not taking requests for custom scent development at this time.
-Should availability open up for custom work I'll edit this section.
+We’re currently not taking requests for custom scent development.
+Should availability open up for custom work we’ll edit this section.

 Will you donate to our guild/retreat/SAL, etc.?

 This is handled on a per-request basis.
-Please email me at jenn(at)sewfine(dot)ca with an overview of your event/retreat/workshop, and what you're looking for and we can discuss.
+Please get in touch with an overview of your event/retreat/workshop, and what you’re looking for, and we can discuss.

 Sources: